-There is also a chance that a “false positive” result may occur—if the test is done after having had intercourse or following a digital exam of the cervix.
-So, it’s essential that the swab sample be obtained before either of these circumstances occur.
+There is also a chance that a “false positive” result may occur, if the test is done after having had intercourse or following a digital exam of the cervix.
+So, it’s essential that the swab sample is obtained before either of these circumstances occur.

 When the test yields a “true positive” result, your ob-gyn will work with you to address the issues of premature birth.
 For example, your doctor could prescribe medication to help improve your infant’s lung capacity and development.

 On the other hand, a negative test means your pregnancy will probably last for a minimum of one more week or longer.
 There is a greater than 95 percent probability of not delivering for the following two weeks.

 Did you know that every year, one of every nine babies is born before reaching full term?
 (The fetal fibronectin test is prescribed between 22 and 35 weeks gestation.)

 The good news is that, thanks to improved awareness and medical advances, preterm births (prior to 37 weeks) have dropped in recent years.
 In the United States, this rate decreased each year from 2007 – 2011.

 If the fetal fibronectin test shows that you’re at risk for preterm birth, there are precautions to take:

 Follow your doctor’s orders.
 He or she may put you on full bed rest and medication.